Social Media Policy & Guidelines of The Missouri Bar

 The Missouri Bar's communications coordinators, under the

-direction of the media relations director, will have rights to post items on
+direction of the communications director, will have rights to post items on

 The Missouri Bar's official Facebook pages, Twitter accounts, Linkedln accounts,